 Since the second team displayed in the betting line is always the home team, we can gather from this line that the sportsbook is giving you two options: Betting on the Falcons means you think the Falcons will beat the Saints by 4 points or more at home, and betting on the Saints means you think the Falcons will win by 3 or less or the Saints win outright in Atlanta.

 Taking away the sportsbook home-field advantage of 2.5 means the line is now -1.5 in favor of the Falcons.
-If you don’t believe the Saints will be affected by the Falcons home field, then the line is even more in your favor since you believe the sportsbook is overvaluing home-field advantage in this scenario.
+If you don’t believe the Saints will be affected by the Falcons' home field, then the line is even more in your favor since you believe the sportsbook is overvaluing home-field advantage in this scenario.

-Keep in mind, the 2.5 (or sometimes even 3 points to some sportsbooks) advantage is an average calculation base on all home games played in NFL history.
+Keep in mind the 2.5 (or sometimes even 3 points to some sportsbooks) advantage is an average calculation base on all home games played in NFL history.
 Since the 2000 NFL season, home teams in the NFL have a 57.1% win rate in the regular season and a 64.7% win rate in the playoffs.
-Again, this an average, since playing in a dome and playing in the freezing snow should be valued differently.
+Again, this is an average, since playing in a dome and playing in the freezing snow should be valued differently.

 Monitoring NFL Injury Reports